jessicawyz/tp/docs/DeveloperGuide.md

 1. User initiates the command to add a student by providing the student's name, address, contact number, subject, and level.

-2. The AddressBook processes the provided information, adds the student particulars into the system, and assigns a unique ID to the student.
+2. TuteeTally processes the provided information, adds the student particulars into the system, and assigns a unique ID to the student.

-3. AddressBook displays a confirmation message along with the details of the newly added student at the top of the list.
+3. TuteeTally displays a confirmation message along with the details of the newly added student at the top of the list.

    Use case ends.